 Four albums, two rappers, and one story.
 Unusual consistency, some kitschy drawings, and cotton wool as smoke from the tyres of drifting cars.
 Here is how Andrzej Leraczyk is talking about the best album covers.

 Best album covers designs as a story

 A good brand needs a story.
 A well-told one builds a brand.
-These two sentences are probably the main principle that gives direction to storytelling, one of the tools of modern branding.
+These two sentences are probably the main principle that gives direction to storytelling, one of the tools of modern branding services.
 And this helped to build the best album covers in history.